Planning to explore Sri Lanka with kids? Here’s our 8 days itinerary to discover Sri Lanka with kids.

 Day 6: Udawalawe to Galle (en route Mirrisa) / Overnight at Galle

-Finally, it was a beach time, the main reason people visit Sri Lanka for 🙂 We were off to Galle with a much-recommended halt at the beach town, Mirissa.
+Finally, it was a beach time, the main reason people visit Sri Lanka with kids for 🙂 We were off to Galle with a much-recommended halt at the beach town, Mirissa.
 It took us a little more than 3 hours to reach Mirissa.
 Mirissa beach lived up to our expectations.
 A pretty and quiet beach with laid-back aura.
 My little girl was a bit disappointed as we couldn’t’ do whale watching tour because of the bad weather.
-I was sad too because she was utterly excited just thinking about getting a glimpse of friendly dolphins in the ocean and I guess it’s the best thing kids can enjoy in Sri Lanka.
+I was sad too because she was utterly excited just thinking about getting a glimpse of friendly dolphins in the ocean and I guess it’s the best thing to experience when you visit Sri Lanka with kids.
 We promised to bring her back to Sri Lanka during whale watching season.

 Day 7: Explore Galle / Overnight at Galle